 To start using the indicator, you can click and drag QuantumDynamicSupportAndResistance from the Navigator to a chart or you can also double-click QuantumDynamicSupportAndResistance (which will then be applied to the currently selected chart).
 Doing either one of these will display the Custom Indicator window where you can configure all the various user settings for your Quantum Dynamic Support and Resistance.
 These options are grouped and can be accessed by selecting the tabs which will be discussed further in the following sections.
 Once you are done customizing the indicator’s options, click OK to run the indicator.

 You can configure the indicator by changing its variables listed in this tab.
-We will discuss further each configurable input of the Quantum Dynamic Support and Resistance below.
+We explain these in detail shortly and for each configurable input of the Quantum Dynamic Support and Resistance below.